 To fill your prescription, show your plan membership card at the network pharmacy you choose.
-When you show your plan membership card, the network pharmacy will automatically bill the plan for our share of the costs of your covered prescription drug.
-You will need to pay the pharmacy your share of the cost when you pick up your prescription.
+When you show your plan membership card, the network pharmacy will automatically bill the plan for your covered prescription drug.
+If you are filling a prescription for a drug that is covered by your Medicaid benefits but not your Medicare benefits, you will need to show your Medicaid card.